f-faghih/Q2_LLVM_PASS/README.md

 ## Requirements

-- **LLVM and Clang**: Version 6.0 or higher of LLVM/Clang is required to work with the LLVM pass framework.
+- **LLVM and Clang**: Version 10.0 or higher of LLVM/Clang is required, as the new pass manager infrastructure is utilized in this project.
+Ensure that your tools are built and configured for this version or newer.
 - **Gnuplot**: Required for generating the histogram image.
-You can install it on Linux via your package manager.
+The `gnuplot-nox` package is suitable, and the script utilizes the `pngcairo` terminal for output.
 - **Linux or WSL (Windows Subsystem for Linux)**: The scripts are designed for Linux environments.
 If you're on Windows, use WSL.

 ---